 From the moment police legally place you under arrest, you have the right to have legal representation present every time that officials question you about the crime with which they have charged you.
 An officer cannot continue to question you about the crime if you have requested an attorney until such time as that attorney arrives and has the opportunity to speak with you.
 The only information you are obligated to give the officers at the time of your arrest is your name and address.

 Police may require you to stand in a line-up.
 However, you have the right to have your attorney present during the line-up and any other tests you are ordered to submit to.

 If you cannot afford to hire a lawyer, the judge can appoint one to your case.

 You Have the Right to Release, With Conditions

 Unless you are charged with murder, you have the right to get out of jail through bail or a conditional release agreement.
 The three methods of release agreements include:

 - Security release (bail), in which you pay an amount of money or property as determined by the court.

 - Personal recognizance, in which you pay no bail money, but agree to appear at your scheduled court date.

 - Conditional release is similar to personal recognizance in that you pay no money, but conditions will regulate what you can do while you’re not in jail.

-If you were arrested and you feel that police violated your rights, email the Richard Rizk Law Office today or call 503.245.5677 to schedule a free consultation.
+If you were arrested and you feel that police violated your rights, contact a civil rights lawyer in Portland at the Richard Rizk Law Office today or call 503.245.5677 to schedule a free consultation.